 - alignment to QUT research priorities.

 Once your completed EOI is received, we can then determine if there is supervisory capacity to support your research.
 If your application is supported and you are eligible for entry into your chosen course, you will then receive a formal invitation to apply.
 Upon receipt of this invitation you may then prepare and submit a formal application to QUT (requires a little more detail).
 Visit our FAQ’s if you need help completing the form.

-Step 6.
-Develop your Research Proposal and submit along with your application
+Step 5.
+Develop your research proposal and submit along with your application

 Using the Faculty of Engineering research proposal template, work with your nominated supervisor to align your proposal with the established discipline requirements.
 Your research proposal should be a maximum of 2 to 3 pages in length and needs to be submitted as a part of your formal application.
 You should expect to hear back within 6-8 weeks of submitting your application.